Isaiah 9, 6-7

 To read the King James Version, click here

 Children represent for us a hope for the future.
 Few appeals for help are as strong as those of children who are suffering.
 The sounds of children laughing in a playground arouse memories and tend to bring us to new hope.
 It is from this new hope brought in by a child that the prophet draws his inspiration to talk of a new future where authority is used to bring about peace and righteousness.

 No mention is made here of war, or suffering, or poverty, or hunger – only everlasting peace.
 This is a world that is new and different from the one we now know.
 This is our hope, and that for which each new child strives for, and takes upon her shoulders.

 Think of your own childhood and your hopes and aspirations.
 How many have you not done?
 How many would have helped to bring about a time of everlasting peace for yourself and others?
 It's there – think hard!
 And once you find it, start to think about how you can make that happen now.

 Something to pray

 O God, with each child we see the promise of your hope in gleaming eyes.
-They are eyes which sometimes suffer, but can so quickly flicker with a joy which finds you at its source.
+They are eyes that sometimes suffer, but can so quickly flicker with a joy that finds you at its source.
 Help me to never be intransigent to the needs of these children.
-Help me to re-discover the child-like gifts which you have granted to me.
-With these re-discovered gifts give me the courage to take the steps needed to bringing those flickers of happiness into the lives of children, and thus bring forth your realm of everlasting peace, found in the laughter of children.
+Help me to rediscover the child-like gifts that you have granted to me.
+With these rediscovered gifts, give me the courage to take the steps needed to bring those flickers of happiness into the lives of children, and thus bring forth your realm of everlasting peace, found in the laughter of children.
 Amen.